-The 3,030m of drilling comprised 2280.5m of Reverse Circulation drilling, (RC), 300.8m as diamond tails to push some of the RC holes which failed to reach depth in the May-June campaign.
-Total drilling also included 448.6m PQ - NQ diamond drilling of which 270m is intended for geotechnical / metallurgical testing.
-Targeting was based on high definition aeromagnetic signatures and surface outcrop mapping and sampling (Figure 8).
+The 3,030m of drilling comprised 2280.5m of Reverse Circulation drilling, (RC), 300.8m as diamond tails to push some of the RC holes.
+Total drilling also included 448.6m PQ - NQ diamond drilling of which 270m for geotechnical / metallurgical test work.

 Magnetic susceptibility was recorded for all holes drilled throughout the ore body.
-Average readings recorded were in the order of 850×10-3 with peaks up to 2000×10-3 (SI Units).
-The high magnetic susceptibility, coarse grain size up to 1.5mm, and now X-ray Fluorescence (XRF) assay from surface sampling and feed assay from drilling show the ore is of similar high grade common to Byro Iron.
+Readings recorded averaged $850\times10-3$ with peaks up to $2000\times10-3$ (SI Units).
+The high magnetic susceptibility, coarse grain size up to 1.5mm, and now X-ray Fluorescence (XRF) assay from surface sampling and feed assay from drilling show the ore is of similar high grade common to migmatite found at Byro.